-Copies of the DRAFT document and the chestnut pest and disease lists plan
+Copies of the DRAFT document and the chestnut pest and disease lists plan have been made available to key industry representatives of the Chestnut Australia Inc Executive Committee for review and comment.

 The National Nut Industry Biosecurity Plan comprises an introduction and four other key sections.